lob/lob-address-elements/README.md

     <script>
         var LobAddressElementsConfig = {
             messages: {
-                'primary_line is required or address is required': 'The primary street address is required.', 'zip_code is required or both city and state are required': 'You must provide a Zip Code or a valid City and State.',
+                primary_line: 'The primary street address is required.',
+                city_state_zip: 'You must provide a Zip Code or a valid City and State.',
                 undeliverable: 'The address could not be verified.
 Please reconfirm your input.',
                 deliverable_missing_unit: 'The address should include additional information such as a SUITE or UNIT number.
 Please update and then resubmit.',
+                confirm: 'Your address was updated during verification.
+Please verify our changes and resubmit.',
                 DEFAULT: 'Unknown Error.
 The address could not be verified.'
             }
         };